Talend-PreSales/partnerresources/demos/Talend Cloud/Customer360/README.md

 Important:
 The preparation refers to a dataset name “CRM Customers”, so ensure that the previous imported dataset has that exact name.
-Export the prepared data to local file "CRM Customers - prepped"
+Export the prepared data to local file and then import the dataset "CRM Customers Preparation"

 ### Talend Pipeline Designer